yanivcohen1/Time-Management-App-Fullstack-Nextjs-React-MongoDB/README.md

 - Quick profile inspector on the Todo page that pings the API and surfaces the current name + role via snackbar.
 - Built-in rate limiting, password hashing, and JWT session utilities for secure APIs.
 - Responsive Material UI theme with dark/light toggle and reusable layout components.
-- End-to-end test coverage via Vitest + Playwright and seeded demo data for local workflows.
+- End-to-end test coverage via Vitest + Cypress and seeded demo data for local workflows.

 ### Prerequisites